 Cloud computing is a fundamental component of the DoD's strategy to provide the warfighter with data and information critical to maintaining the U.S. military's technological advantage.
 The DoD is leveraging commercial cloud computing to increase its bandwidth, store and process large volumes of data, and implement technologies such as AI and a type of AI, machine learning.
 For example, the JADC2 concept previously discussed will leverage the Joint Warfighter Cloud Capability to connect all weapons systems and sensors extending out to the tactical edge.
-To assess the DoD's progress on implementing secure cloud computing, the DoD OIG has an ongoing audit to determine whether the DoD Components used approved cloud service offerings and ensured that cloud service providers maintained the necessary Federal and DoD cybersecurity requirements.
+To assess the DoD's progress on implementing secure cloud computing, the

 To improve network monitoring, the DoD plans to incorporate the use of AI to stay ahead of malicious actors and thwart cyber attacks.
-The Secretary of Defense stated at a 2021 summit on AI that the DoD must focus on incorporating AI into all aspects of warfare and intends to invest nearly \$1.5 billion over the next 5 years.33 The DoD plans to develop a machine learning tool that can more quickly detect cyber intrusions and enable a more rapid response.
+The Secretary of Defense stated at a 2021 summit on AI that the DoD must focus on incorporating AI into all aspects of warfare and intends to invest nearly \$1.5 billion over the next 5 years.
+The DoD plans to develop a machine learning tool that can more quickly detect cyber intrusions and enable a more rapid response.
 According to the Defense Information Systems Agency Director (also the Joint Force Headquarters-DODIN Commander), the DoD started a pilot project using machine learning and AI designed for early detection of cyberattacks on the DODIN.
 The early detection would help enable the defense of the DODIN proactively instead of reactively and provide an opportunity to more quickly identify the sources of attack and to make informed decisions.34 Based on the results of the AI pilot project, the DoD plans to determine whether this capability could be leveraged DoD-wide.